Christmas Markets, Festivals and all the other amazing Christmas Events in the Netherlands for 2018!

 Castle Christmas Fair

 For something even more magical than just Christmas why not head to a Christmas market at a castle!
 Slot Assumburg in Heemskerk (North Holland) hosts a Christmas market in and around the castle itself, with live music and fireworks shows taking place as well.
-The fair opens on Thursday evening 7th December and then runs until Sunday 10th December.
+The fair opens on Thursday 29th of November and then runs until Sunday 2nd of December.
 You can check out the program of events and ticket prices on their website.

 photo by Ronald Rugenbrink